DanShash/AutoML/README.md

 - Dataset: "UploadData.csv"
 - Target variable: "CUSTOMER_REVIEWS"
-- Classification model accuracy: 0.63
+- Classification model accuracy: with up to 90%

 By analyzing the dataset and training various models, you can determine the best model for your business goals and download it for future use.